urbit/docs/docs/hoon/concepts.md

 a whole Hoon program into an AST is a single `hoon`.

-As the noun that the parser produces, a hoon is a tagged union of the form `[tag data]`, where the tag is a constant such as `%brts` which matches up with the appropriate type of data (often more `hoon`s).
+As the noun that the parser produces, a hoon is a tagged union of the form `[tag data]`, where the tag is a constant such as `%brts`, which is matched up with the appropriate type of data (often more `hoon`s).
 For example, the expression `:-(p q)`, once parsed into an AST, becomes the tagged union: